To the Members of Tata Chemicals Limited Basis for Opinion

 • Testing the design, implementation and operating effectiveness of the Company's manual and automated (Information Technology - IT) controls on recording revenue.
 We also involved IT specialists for testing of IT general and application controls.

 • Testing the controls around the timely and accurate recording of sales transactions.
 We also tested the Company's lead time assessment and quantification of any sales reversals for undelivered goods.
-In addition, we tested the terms and conditions set out in the sales contracts and the transit time required to deliver the goods;
+In addition, we tested the terms and conditions set out in the sales contracts;

 • Performing testing on selected statistical samples of revenue transactions recorded throughout the year and at the year end and checking delivery documents and customer purchase orders (as applicable);